BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes – you'll be doing a lot of exploring on foot!
-Osaka is a city best discovered by wandering through its neighborhoods.
-Also, bring a small, portable umbrella as sudden rain showers are common, and consider a reusable shopping bag as plastic bags often come with a small charge at stores.
+Pack comfortable walking shoes, as you'll be doing a lot of exploring on foot!
+Osaka is best discovered by wandering through its vibrant neighborhoods.
+Also, consider bringing a small, portable umbrella or a rain jacket, as sudden showers can occur, especially during the spring and summer months.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.